askzika/askzika/README.md

     end)

     -- ============================================================
-    -- HEARTBEAT â€” detects 100% and death
+    -- HEARTBEAT — detects 100% and death
     -- ============================================================
     RunService.Heartbeat:Connect(function()
         if isLooping then return end